About the Library

 In 2013 the Tripoli Public Library joined the NEIBORS program to help bring ebooks and audio books to our patrons remotely.
 In 2016 the program merged with the WILBORS state program and thus the program became known as BRIDGES.
 By doing so this helped to give patrons a larger selection of materials to choose from.
 Since the start of this program, movies and magazines have also been added to help expand the collection.

-On average, 1200 people enter the library each month.
-We continue to offer our weekly pre-school story time.
+On average, 900 people enter the library each month.
+We continue to offer our monthly pre-school story time.
 The library has an active volunteer group.
 In 2001, our library expanded our present building with an addition.
 We now offer building space of 4,500 square feet which is handicapped accessible.
-Our library has also increased the artifact and art displays and we allow space for special programming, which will encourage lifelong learning and benefit all ages in our community.
+Our library has also increased the artifact and art displays.
+The library also allows space for special programming, which will encourage lifelong learning and benefit all ages in our community.